kkashleva/SemChangeDetection/models/README.md

 #### Sample usages:

-python extract_embeddings.py --model_path "Processed/pytorch_model.bin" --model_name bert-base-uncased --targets_path
+`python extract_embeddings.py --model_path "Processed/pytorch_model.bin" --model_name bert-base-uncased --targets_path
 "targets.txt" --corpora_paths "Processed/processed_ccoha1.txt;Processed/processed_ccoha2.txt"
---output_path "test.pickle"
+--output_path test.pickle`

-python extract_embeddings.py --model_path "Processed/pytorch_model.bin" --model_name bert-base-uncased --targets_path
+`python extract_embeddings.py --model_path "Processed/pytorch_model.bin" --model_name bert-base-uncased --targets_path
 "targets.txt" --corpora_paths "Processed/processed_ccoha1.txt;Processed/processed_ccoha2.txt"
---output_path "test.pickle" --bert_layers 0,5,7-9,11 --concat_layers
+--output_path "test.pickle" --bert_layers 0,5,7-9,11 --concat_layers`

+## predictions.py

+Evaluate the embeddings (calculate graded/binary change, calculate Spearman rank if applicable)

+#### Arguments:

+- `embeddings_path`
+  Path to pickled embeddings
+- `targets`
+  Path to a text file with targets.
+The file may contain target words with gold standard values (in that case Spearman rank will be calculated) or simply a list of target words (in that case graded/binary/change/loss will be calculated).
+- `metric`
+  A metric to use for calculating semantic change.
+Two values are supported: `average` or `k_means`.
+- `report_path`
+  A full path to the file where report will be saved
+- `n_clusters`
+  This argument is only applicable for the `k_means` metric and is ignored for the `average` metric.
+It is the number of clusters for clustering.
+Default value is 8.

+#### Sample usage:

+`python predictions.py --embeddings_path /home/aishein_1/embeddings/dccuchile_bert-base-spanish-wwm-uncased.pickle --targets /home/aishein_1/targets/target_words_evaluation_phase2.txt --metric k_means --n_clusters 28 --report_path /home/aishein_1/results/binary_final_gain_loss/answer/submission.tsv`